FelipePicchi/Felipe_abe516x/index.md

 **Disclaimer 1:** The notebook was not embedded in this website because it contains confidential information.
 Access will be provided for the instructor in a separate platform.

 **Disclaimer 2:** No interactive graphs were embedded in this website because it contains confidential information.
-Static snapshots were used as a replacement.
+Please refer to the notebook.

 * * *